simaosamouco/Rockets/README.md

 # Rockets

 ## What changed:
-### Based on the comments made a few improvemts were made to the code
+### Based on the comments made a few improvements were made to the code
 Comments made:
-1. There's no need to have a dependency container when working with a Factory design pattern.
+1. There's no need to have a dependency container when working with the Factory design pattern.
 2. Methods in the coordinator are accessible from the view model and factory.
 3. Rockets TableView using `UITableViewDataSource` and `ReloadData()` to update its content.
 4. A lot of UILabels being created which could be done inside a `LabelsFactory`.